cockroachdb/docs/v21.1/schema-design-database.md

 toc: true
 ---

-This page provides best-practice guidance on creating databases, with a simple example.
+This page provides best-practice guidance on creating databases, with a couple examples based on Cockroach Labs' fictional vehicle-sharing company, [MovR](movr.html).

 {{site.data.alerts.callout_success}}
 For reference documentation on the `CREATE DATABASE` statement, including additional examples, see the [`CREATE DATABASE` syntax page](create-database.html).